WebReflection/heresy/README.md

 This project is some sort of answer to these major trends:

-  * believing you cannot have tiny APIs able to compete with most famous Frameworks
+  * believing you cannot have tiny APIs which are able to compete with most famous frameworks
-  * believing custom elements are not cool enough to compete with such Frameworks
+  * believing custom elements are not cool enough to compete with such frameworks
-  * believing custom elements built-in extend are unnecessary or not useful at all
+  * believing the built-in extends of custom elements are unnecessary or not useful at all

 Borrowing concepts and patterns from various libraries, _heresy_ enables custom elements as you've never seen before:

   * declarative UI (i.e. `<Component class=${...}><Section data=${{...}}/></Component>`) without needing JSX transformations or tooling at all
-  * locally scoped custom elements to both avoid name clashing and have components reusable in any context, similarly to what you can do with any React component
+  * locally scoped custom elements to avoid name clashing and make components reusable in any context, similarly to what you can do with React components
-  * automatic components name definition passed through optional `Component.style(...selectors)` to inject, only once per definition, related styles
+  * automatic component name definition passed through the optional `Component.style(...selectors)` to inject related styles only once per definition
-  * automatic [handleEvent](https://medium.com/@WebReflection/dom-handleevent-a-cross-platform-standard-since-year-2000-5bf17287fd38) patters to forget once for all about `this.method = this.method.bind(this)` unnecessary overhead
+  * automatic [handleEvent](https://medium.com/@WebReflection/dom-handleevent-a-cross-platform-standard-since-year-2000-5bf17287fd38) pattern so that you can forget the unnecessary overhead of `this.method = this.method.bind(this)`
-  * out of the box life cycle events, such as `oninit(event)`, `onconnected(event)`, `ondisconnected(event)`, or `onattributechanged(event)`, so you can skip ugly `attributeChangedCallback` and other not intuitive callbacks right away (but use them if you like)
+  * out of the box lifecycle events, such as `oninit(event)`, `onconnected(event)`, `ondisconnected(event)` or `onattributechanged(event)`, so that you can skip the ugly `attributeChangedCallback` and other unintuitive callbacks right away (but still use them if you like)
-  * automatic smart components initializer via `Component.new()` to avoid all quirks related to custom elements, and built-ins, initialization
+  * automatic, smart component initializer via `Component.new()` that avoids all the quirks related to the initialization of custom elements and built-ins
-  * an always available `comp.is` string (you won't believe it's not always an attribute if created procedurally via a registered class)
+  * an ever available `comp.is` string (you won't believe it's not always an attribute if created procedurally via a registered class)
-  * automatic, lazy, `this.html` and `this.svg` template literal tags, to populate a component content within its optionally local scoped defined elements
+  * automatic, lazy `this.html` and `this.svg` template literal tags, to populate a component's content within its optionally, locally scoped defined elements
-  * provide simplifications in targeting rendered nodes through React-like `ref()` utility
+  * provides a simplified way to target rendered nodes through the React-like `ref()` utility

 ### Usage in a nutshell

-A component could be defined through both classes or raw objects literals.
+A component can be defined through both classes or raw object literals.

 ```js
 // <Item props=${{name}} />